 The IATA airport code for San Francisco Airport is SFO.
 This will appear on your ticket.

-The average temperature of San Francisco in October is 22°C.
+The average temperature of San Francisco in February is 17°C.

 Airlines that fly to San Francisco include British Airways, bmi, Virgin Atlantic, KLM, AA - and you can book them all at discounted prices with us.